Accessibility Statement

 Comes with a door or cover

-Using a litter box that has a door or cover will slow down any sneaky pooch!
-The cat will be able to get into the box, but it will not allow larger dogs to pop in.
+A litter box with a door or cover will slow down any sneaky pooch!
+The cat can get into the box, but the door will deter or slow down larger dogs.

 Great design aesthetics